gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 * what does this do (next word prediction)
 * why can it gain such a general knowledge?
   * examples for different 'knowledge types'
-* how can common tasks are mapped to LM task?
+* how can common tasks be mapped to LM task?

 <details>
 <summary><b>n-gram</b>: [TODO: this part is not ready]</summary>